netx-repo/AIFO/README.md

    }
   ```

-- Queue length estimation
+- **Queue length estimation**<br>
   The queue length is maintained by a couple of "worker packets" which are recirculated all the time.
 Normal packets retrieve queue length and store it into register `eg_queue_length_reg` at egress.
 While "worker packets" read value from `eg_queue_length_reg`, get recirculated and put the value into `ig_queue_length_reg` at ingress.
-In this way, normal packets can read queue length from `ig_queue_length_reg` and make decisions at ingress.
+In this way, normal packets can read queue length from `ig_queue_length_reg` and make admission decisions at ingress.
-  Please check this Match-Action Tables:
+  Please check these Match-Action Tables:
   ```p4
   table get_ig_queue_length_table // normal packets
   table set_ig_queue_length_table // worker packets
   table get_eg_queue_length_table // worker packets
   table set_eg_queue_length_table // normal packets
   ```
+More details of the design are available in our SIGCOMM'21 paper "Programmable Packet Scheduling with a Single Queue". [[Paper]](https://cs.jhu.edu/~zhuolong/papers/sigcomm21aifo.pdf)

+Below we show how to configure the environment, how to run the system and how to reproduce the results.

 ## 1. Content<br>
 - aifo_testbed/<br>